OceanGlidersCommunity/Oxygen_SOP/README.md

 3) Submission of shorter version to [Frontiers: Research Topic Best Practices in Ocean Observing](https://www.frontiersin.org/research-topics/7173/best-practices-in-ocean-observing) for peer-review in spring 2022.

 The main SOP document will always reside in this GitHub repository to allow updates within the OceanGliders community at any time.
-After major revisions regular peer-reviewed updates are planned.
+After major revisions regular updates are planned.

 ## Questions?
 Do you have any questions related to oxygen measurements on gliders?